jimasp/behave-vsc/README.md

 - How can I see all effective settings for the extension?
 On starting vscode, look in the Behave VSC output window.
 - Why am I not seeing any exceptions while debugging?
 Do you have the appropriate breakpoint settings in vs code, e.g. do you have "Raised Exceptions" etc. turned off?
 - How do I clear test results?
 This isn't that obvious in vscode atm.
 You have to click the ellipsis `...` at the top of the test side bar and then click "Clear all results".
 - Where is the behave junit output stored?
 In a temp folder that is deleted (recycled) each time the extension is started.
 This is determined by your OS and temp path environment variables, in code (nodejs) the directory is `os.tmpDir()/behave-vsc`.
 (Note that if your test run uses runParallel, then multiple files are created for the same feature via a separate folder for each scenario.
-This is a workaround to stop the same file being written multiple times for the same feature which in runParallel mode would stop us from being able to update the test because behave writes "skipped" (not "pending") by default for tests that are not yet complete.)
+This is a workaround to stop the same file being written multiple times for the same feature, which in runParallel mode would stop us from being able to update the test because behave writes "skipped" (not "pending") by default for tests that are not yet complete.)
 - Why parse junit files instead of behave json output?
 Running with `--junit` allows us to show plain behave output in the Behave VSC window.
 The performance is also a little better.
 Additionally junit output is a stable standard that is unlikely to change in future versions of behave, the json output results in messier code to match up to test queue items, and the json output is inconsistent for certain things like hook-errors.
 - When will this extension have a release version?
 When the code is stable.
 At the moment the code is subject to rewrites/refactoring.